 How can I renew an item?

-To renew your items, sign in to your Omni account and select My Loans from the menu.
-Check the items to renew, and click Renew.
-The items display the new due date.
-If you can’t renew an item, email the library that loaned you the item:
+Log into your library account using your Laurentian ID, select the items to renew, and click Renew items.
+If you can’t renew an item, email the Library that loaned you the item:

-Can I order books from other libraries via RACER?
+Can I order books from other libraries via Interlibrary loan?

 Can I still access materials in archival fonds?

-The Archives reading room is closed to the public but we are accessible by email or by phone at 705-675-1151 ext.3306.
-We are available to help, answer your questions and for consultations.
-Visit the the Archives web site for more information.
+The Archives reading room is closed to the public until September but we are accessible by email at email@example.com or by phone at 705-675-1151 ext.3306.
+We are available to answer your questions and for consultations.
+Visit the homepage of the Archives for more information.